 Spanish Dance has been taught in the Phoenix Valley since the late 1940’s when Spaniard, Eduardo Fernandez, began teaching in Central Phoenix.
 His star student, Lydia Torea (1942), began he studies under Fernandez in 1950.
 She went on to study in Spain, perform at the Corral de la Moreria in Madrid in the 1960s, and later tour the world as principal dancer with the Greco company, partnering Pedro Azorín and José Greco himself.

-Julia Chacon Flamenco Theater performs a two month series at Scottsdale Center for the Performing Arts.
+Julia Chacon Flamenco Theater is the first local dance company to perform a two-month run on the season programming for Scottsdale Center for the Performing Arts.

 Arizona Flamenco Taller Flamenco workshops are a way to expose yourself to new techniques, alternative ways of moving, and unfamiliar styles.
 It is very comfortable to continue studying with the same teacher, but you will learn more and stretch yourself by going to workshops, especially when they are taught by masters.
 Flamenco requires dedication and … Continue reading Flamenco Workshop with Alejandro Granados in Scottsdale.